watir/watirbook/installation-xp.md

 ### Ruby

 As I said, if you do not have Ruby installed, you have to install it.
-To check if Ruby is installed, open command prompt (Start > Run... > type cmd > Enter) and type `ruby -v`.
+To check if Ruby is installed, open command prompt (*Start > Run... > type cmd > Enter*) and type `ruby -v`.
 (It means: "Ruby, please tell me your version".
 Ruby is really polite, it likes when you say please.)
 If you get something like this, you do not have Ruby installed:

     C:\Documents and Settings\zeljko>ruby -v
     'ruby' is not recognized as an internal or external command, operable program or batch file.

-Download the latest Ruby 1.8.7 from http://rubyinstaller.org/downloads.
+Download the latest Ruby 1.8.7 from [rubyinstaller.org/downloads](http://rubyinstaller.org/downloads).
 At the moment it is Ruby 1.8.7-p334 and it is approximately 10 MB.
 Execute the file.

-![Ruby installation][xp-ruby-install]\
+![Ruby Installation][xp-ruby-install]\

+*Ruby Installation*

 You can leave all settings at default values, except at the *Installation Destination and Optional Tasks* screen check both *Add Ruby executables to your PATH* and *Associate .rb and .rbw files with this Ruby installation* checkboxes.
 Installation should take you just a few seconds.